-Ivanovic would initially struggle to make an impact and he would fail to make a single first-team appearance during his first six months at the club, before finding his feet in English football and developing into one of the most reliable defenders of modern times.
+Ivanovic initially struggled to make an impact and failed to make a single first-team appearance during his first six months at the club, before finding his feet in English football and developing into one of the most reliable defenders of modern times.

-Equally comfortable at right-back or centrally, the burly star would make almost 400 appearances in all competitions in Chelsea colours, winning three league titles, three FA Cups and the Champions League amongst his extensive list of honours.
+Equally comfortable at right-back or centrally, the burly star made almost 400 appearances in all competitions in Chelsea colours, winning three league titles, three FA Cups and the Champions League amongst his extensive list of honours.

-Twice named in the PFA Team of the Year, he would also often pop up with vital goals, none more so than his stoppage-time winner in the Europa League final in 2013.
+Twice named in the PFA Team of the Year, he also often popped up with vital goals, none more so than his stoppage-time winner in the Europa League final in 2013.

 Centre-back: Rio Ferdinand – Manchester United

-One of the Premier League’s all-time great centre-backs, Ferdinand’s talents would see him twice become the most expensive defender in history before his 23rd birthday.
+One of the Premier League’s all-time great centre-backs, Ferdinand’s talents saw him twice become the most expensive defender in history before his 23rd birthday.

-Quick, strong, and good on the ball, the latter of those moves would see Ferdinand arrive at Old Trafford in a British transfer-record deal, joining from rivals Leeds and becoming a cornerstone of a side that would dominate English football.
+Quick, strong, and good on the ball, the latter of those moves saw Ferdinand arrive at Old Trafford in a British transfer-record deal, joining from rivals Leeds and becoming a cornerstone of a side that dominated English football.

-Often described as a ‘Rolls-Royce’ of a footballer for his seemingly effortless displays, Ferdinand would spend 12 seasons at the club, winning nine major honours including six league titles and the 2008 Champions League.
+Often described as a ‘Rolls-Royce’ of a footballer for his seemingly effortless displays, Ferdinand spent 12 seasons at the club, winning nine major honours including six league titles and the 2008 Champions League.